Minijump/Squirrel/README.md

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method (of odoo?))
-* When scrolling in right sidebar 'advanced' (add kwargs until need of scroll down): we see the inputs' default values in blue under the inputs (sticky). (same problem for confirm button when too many kwargs at first nload(cause by tabs?) not if add kwargs into widget afterward(caused by widget?))
+* When scrolling in right sidebar 'advanced' (add kwargs until need of scroll down): we see the inputs' default values in blue under the inputs (sticky). (same problem for confirm button when too many kwargs at first nload(cause by tabs?) not if add kwargs into widget afterward(caused by widget?)) (same bug if input is too long)
 * Changes description of datasources often raise an error: IndentationError: unexpected indent

 ### To do MVP